 MotherToBaby is dedicated to providing no-cost evidence-based information to mothers, healthcare professionals and the general public about medications, maternal medical conditions, and other exposures during pregnancy and while breastfeeding.
 Our information service is a recommended resource by the Centers for Disease Control and Prevention (CDC) and the Food & Drug Administration’s (FDA) Office of Women’s Health.

 Visit MotherToBaby.org to access our free resources, including:

 - Patient-friendly Fact Sheets on topics such as rheumatoid arthritis, tocilizumab, methotrexate and prednisone (among others), available in English or Spanish

 Contact us for Actemra® information and services for you and your pregnant patient.

 Questions?
 Call 866.626.6847 | Text 855.999.3525 | Email or Chat at MotherToBaby.org.

 Disclaimer: MotherToBaby Fact Sheets are meant for general information purposes and should not replace the advice of your health care provider.
 MotherToBaby is a service of the non-profit Organization of Teratology Information Specialists (OTIS).
-OTIS/MotherToBaby recognizes that not all people identify as “men” or “women.”
-When using the term “mother,” we mean the source of the egg and/or uterus and by “father,” we mean the source of the sperm, regardless of the person’s gender identity.
+OTIS/MotherToBaby encourages inclusive and person-centered language.
+While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
+Use of the term mother or maternal refers to a person who is pregnant.
+Use of the term father or paternal refers to a person who contributes sperm.
 Copyright by OTIS, November 2, 2018.